helloworld-UwU/agar3000/README.md

 * `input_path`: Path to the folder with images of plates.
 Non-recursive: files in nested subdirectories are not processed.
 Input_path can be a single image file.
 * `output_path`: Path to the folder where results will be saved.
 It will be created automatically if not exist.

-#### Optinal arguments:
+#### Optinal flags:

 * `-t`: Trans-illumination mode.
-Implements a different model trained for detecting colonies on trans-illuminated plates (see image3 and 4 in examples)
+Implements a different model trained for detecting colonies on trans-illuminated plates (see image3 and 4 in examples below)
 * `-b`: Improves inference speed with marginal change in counting precision.
 * `--no-crop`: Skips cropping of images.
 Useful if cropping fails or plates are not circular
-* `--extra`: Saves intermediate stages of image processing as images and tables: cropped images, tiles before deduplication, tiles after deduplication.
+* `--extra`: Saves representation of intermediate stages of image processing as images and tables: cropped images, tiles before deduplication, tiles after deduplication.
 Significantly slowdown inference.
 Recommended only for testing

 #### Results include:
-- images of plates with drown boxes
+- images of each plate with drown boxes
-- csvs with annotation for each file/plate
+- csvs with annotation for each plate
 - RESULTS.csv with the number of colonies for each file/plate
 - agar3000_[timestamp].log